jennapederson/automating-cicd-on-aws-with-github-actions/content/09_clean_up/_index.md

 ![](/images/nav-iam.png)

-Select Users from the menu and select the `github-actions-user` to delete.
-Select the Delete button to delete the IAM user.
+Select "Users" from the menu and select the `github-actions-user` to delete.
+Select the "Delete" button to delete the IAM user.
 Confirm by typing the confirmation text.

 ![](/images/delete-iam-user.png)